 On-street Parking Policy

-The Town is proposing to use a policy – rather than Town Code – to address this topic.
+The Town is using a policy – rather than Town Code – to address this topic.
 Policies tend to me more flexible and allow for future change.

-- Allow on-street parking along public streets as long as it is safely accommodated.
+- Allows on-street parking along public streets as long as it is safely accommodated.

-- Recognize the various impacts on homes and businesses related to on-street parking and commit the Town to helping impacted residents and businesses address those issues in ways other than restricting parking.
+- Recognizes the various impacts on homes and businesses related to on-street parking and defines a three-phase approach for residents to request parking restrictions

 The Town also knows parking Downtown is a specific topic of interest.
-Currently, a study is underway to evaluate current and future parking needs Downtown.
-Learn more about that study.
+Learn more about this topic.

 Some homeowners associations have their own parking rules and regulations.
 It is worth noting that this policy has no bearing on those covenants, nor enforcement of those covenants.